jonmartinsolaas/spring-boot-with-angular-and-primeng/README.md

 npm install -g @angular/cli
 ```

-##Create a Spring Boot project:
+## Create a Spring Boot project

 ```
 spring init --dependencies=web [name of the app]
 ```
 You can also include jax-rs, jpa, postgresql etc.

-## First initialize Angular with Angular-cli
+## Initialize Angular with angular-cli

 https://angular.io/docs/ts/latest/cli-quickstart.html

 Initialize Angular with angular-cli.
-Run from same folder as spring init.
+Run from same folder as spring init, eg. above the folder
+with the application name that spring made.

 ```
 ng new [name of the app]